35. Elementary Asset Pricing Theory¶

 a Cauchy-Schwartz inequality

-We’ll describe the basic ways that practitioners have implemented the model using
+We’ll also describe how practitioners have implemented the model using

 cross sections of returns on many assets